A joint Master's programme at the University of Vienna & University of Veterinary Medicine Vienna

 The ESB master’s programme aims to provide hands-on education, with practical skills courses designed to complement all lectures in the core curriculum.
 Furthermore, there is a strong emphasis on research, with two lab rotations and a research-based master's thesis project providing training in cutting-edge research methods.
 This programme particularly includes:

-- Practical courses introducing modelling, programming, and statistical data analysis for biologists.
+- Practical courses introducing modeling, programming, and statistical data analysis for biologists.

 - An extensive research component, including rotations in multiple research groups, one-on-one training, and individual research projects.